Gunning0345/_Coursera_-Getting_and_Cleaning_Data-_Course_Project/README.md

----
-title: "Getting and Cleaning Data - Coursera Project"
+# Coursera - Getting and Cleaning Data Project
-output: html_notebook
-editor_options:
-  chunk_output_type: inline
----

-Peer-graded Assignment: Getting and Cleaning Data Course Project
+Peer-graded Assignment: Getting and Cleaning Data

 ------------------------------------------------------------------------

 This repository is for the Coursera "Getting and Cleaning Data" Course Project Assignment

-Inside this repository are 4 files
+Contained inside this repository are 4 files

 ------------------------------------------------------------------------